Willem Boy: Churches

-In 1581, the king ordered the city to add a tall and beautiful spire to the Riddarholmen Church.
-As the proposal delivered by the magistrate failed to impress the king, he turned to his favourite architect in 1584, and Boy finally had a proposal ready which pleased the king by 1589.
-The simple and narrow spire lasted until lightning destroyed it in 1835.
+In 1581, the king ordered the city to build a tall, beautiful spire for Riddarholmen Church.
+As the proposal delivered by the magistrate failed to impress the king, he turned to his favourite architect in 1584, and Boy finally had a proposal ready by 1589, which pleased the king.
+The simple, narrow spire lasted until it was struck by lightning in 1835.

 King Eric also ordered two other churches to be constructed in the capital: one dedicated to St Henry and the other to the Holy Trinity.
-From contemporary accounts it is known the first was bought and used by the Finnish and German parishes in 1593.
-In a letter dated 1584 Boy is said to have led the construction work on St Thomas, and in a letter in 1588 the king orders Boy to decorate the western gable and add a tall spire without replacing the old one.
-The foundation for the Trinity was laid in 1589 to the plans of Boy but, by the death of the king in 1592, construction work had stopped, with the walls only reaching 6 feet above the ground.
-St Thomas was rebuilt and enlarged in the 17th century and still exists: Charles IX handed it over to the German parish who renamed it St Gertrude.
+From contemporary accounts, it is known that the first was bought and used by the Finnish and German parishes in 1593.
+In a letter dated 1584, Boy is said to have led the construction of St Thomas, and in a letter dated 1588, the king orders Boy to decorate the western gable and add a tall spire without replacing the old one.
+The foundation for the Trinity was laid in 1589 according to the plans of Boy, but by the king's death in 1592, construction had stopped, with the walls reaching only 6 feet above ground.
+St Thomas was rebuilt and enlarged in the 17th century and still exists: Charles IX handed it over to the German parish, which renamed it St Gertrude.